At0micBee/scilib/README.md

 ## Constants

 Many useful constants have been added, comprising many different fields, from astrophysics to quantum mechanics, but also mathematics, thermodynamics, electromagnetism, etc...
 They're listed in the `constant` module.
+Note that all constants are provided with a link to the source.

 ```rust
 use scilib::constant;